-Because of certain adverse tax consequences arising from status as a publicly traded partnership and the difficulty that such a listing would impose on being able to establish an exemption from registration under the Investment Company Act, private equity funds do not typically list on a securities exchange in the US.
+Because of certain adverse tax consequences arising from the status as a publicly traded partnership and the difficulty that such a listing would impose on being able to establish an exemption from registration under the Investment Company Act of 1940, as amended, private equity funds do not typically list on a securities exchange in the United States.
 The applicable listing requirements would be established by the relevant securities exchange.